Business forum storms Mhlathuze water board offices over R36m security tender

 Richards Bay - Mhlathuze water board staff are living in fear after members of an aggrieved business forum stormed their offices in central Richards Bay on Friday, holding staff and the entity’s CEO hostage for hours.

-The King Cetshwayo district business forum is fighting the entity's decision to re-appoint a new supplier for a R36 million security tender to guard critical water pumps around the City of Umhlathuze (Richards Bay-Empangeni).
+The King Cetshwayo Business Forum is fighting the entity's decision to unilaterally cancel a R36 million security tender to guard critical water pumps around the City of Umhlathuze (Richards Bay-Empangeni).

-The entity is said to have appointed another company for the service.
+Instead of completely canning the tender, the agency gave it to another company without following due processes.

 Among the pumps that need guarding is the one on Alkantstrand beach which supplies most of the city’s beachfront with fresh water.